reyalo/bdcom_switch_chip/README.md

 Ingress VLAN Lookup Table	        Matches incoming VLANs to perform translation.
 Egress VLAN Edit Table	            Rewrites VLAN ID before frame is transmitted.
 2.6.5

+2.7.1
+1. Describe the role and principle of aggregation
+Role:

+Link Aggregation (LAG) groups multiple physical ports into one logical port.

+Provides:

+Bandwidth increase

+Redundancy

+Load balancing

+Principle:

+Each ingress or egress flow is hashed.

+The hash result selects one member port in the group.

+2.7.2
+2.7.3
+2.7.4
+No, not exactly 1:1:1.

+Reason:

+Hash modulo 3 distributes flows as evenly as possible, but 1000 ÷ 3 = 333.33

+So the distribution will be something like:

+Port 1: 334 flows

+Port 2: 333 flows

+Port 3: 333 flows

+Hash collisions and modulo remainder cause a small imbalance.

+2.7.5
+Yes, exactly.

+Reason:

+1000 ÷ 4 = 250

+With a good hash algorithm, the flows can be evenly divided:

+Port 1: 250

+Port 2: 250

+Port 3: 250

+Port 4: 250

+Assumes that:

+Hash function is uniform and has enough entropy.

+All ports are up and active.

+2.7.6
+Feature	Static Aggregation	Dynamic Aggregation Protocol	No protocol involved	Uses LACP (Link Aggregation Control Protocol - IEEE 802.3ad) Configuration	Manually configured	Negotiated dynamically between devices Link negotiation	Not aware of peer configuration	Ensures consistency between both ends Fault detection	Limited	Better failure detection and auto-recovery Use case	Simpler setups, fixed links	More robust, for dynamic environments

+2.7 Port Link Aggregation
+1. Describe the role and principle of aggregation;
+2. Describe the aggregation group member table entries of the corresponding chip of the aggregation group, how the flow is hashed and how to decide which physical port to forward from;
+3. In L2_entry, which bit indicates that the port is an aggregation port?
+4. If the aggregation group has 3 physical port members, play 1000 evenly distributed hash flows, can the flow of each physical port be 1:1:1;
+5. If the aggregation group has 4 physical port members, play 1000 evenly distributed hash flows, can the flow of each physical port be 1:1:1:1;
+6. What is the difference between static aggregation and dynamic aggregation?
+7. Configure a static aggregation group, describe how to view the aggregation group and HASH method under the shell?